TheSeaCook/tape2esxdos/README.md

 `.t2esx -f` to self-update, you have to load the new version somewhere else and later move it under `/dot`.

+### Build Variants

+- `ALL` (**v**2.A) should be working on any hardware, not recommended, biggest code which has something completely unused on any platform.
+Can load "turbo" TZX files (produced by the `split.py`), but those should NOT be used with overclocked CPUs as they are less reliable compared to the regular TAP played back at 2x/4x/8x speed.
+- `CPU` (**V**2.A) is for modern re-creations with CPU overclocking, reports detected CPU speed to simplify speed choice for TAP/TZX playback.
+- `Next` (**n**2.A) is built specifically for the ZX Spectrum Next, it automatically increases CPU speed to the maximum enabling transfers at 8x speed.
+Dot command only, use `-tn` (`n` - 1, 2, 3) to choose 7, 14 or 28 MHz and `-t` or `-t0` to force 3MHz.
+Tape build does not try to change CPU speed, only reports fast settings.
+Unlike `CPU` builds it uses Next API to query clock speed.
+- `48k` (**t**2.A) is able to load 2x/"turbo" TZX files produced by the
+  `split.py`.
+This is for real 48/128/+2/+3 hardware.

 ### Data transfer tips

 If you need to transfer more than one file, you can use regular `tar` to bundle all of them together and, optionally, compress it with `zx7` utility (make sure you have `dzx7` installed on your Speccy).
 Under NextZXOS it is easier to use regular ZIP.

+> Note: esxdos 0.89 does not support long file names, all files in
+> archive **must** follow 8+3 naming convention or you will not be able
+> to unpack them on Speccy.
+Do not get confused by the NextZXOS long
+> file name support, NextZXOS offers esxdos-compatible API, but has no
+> esxdos code.

 ### Example